-My findings of fact and reasons for deciding that the exemption provision applies to that information are set out below.
+Where the schedule of documents indicates an exemption claim has been applied to a document or part of document, my findings of fact and reasons for deciding that the exemption provision applies to that information are set out below.

-6.1 Section 22 of the FOI Act - irrelevant to request
+6.1 Section 22 of the FOI Act - Access to edited copies with exempt or irrelevant matter deleted

-Section 22 of the FOI Act provides that if giving access to a document would disclose information that would reasonably be regarded as irrelevant to the request, it is possible for the Department to prepare an edited copy of the document, modified by deletions, ensuring that the edited copy would not disclose any information that would reasonably be regarded as irrelevant to the request.
+Section 22 of the FOI Act provides that if giving access to a document would disclose information that would be exempt or reasonably be regarded as irrelevant to the request, it is possible for the Department to prepare an edited copy of the document, modified by deletions, ensuring that the edited copy would not disclose any information that would be exempt or reasonably be regarded as irrelevant to the request.

-On 2 May 2018, the Department advised you that its policy is to exclude the personal details of officers not in the Senior Executive Service (SES), as well as the mobile and work telephone numbers of SES staff, contained in documents that fall within scope of an FOI request.
+It is the Department's policy to exclude the personal details of officers not in the Senior Executive Service (SES), as well as the mobile and work telephone numbers of SES staff, contained in documents that fall within scope of an FOI request.

-I have therefore decided that parts of document marked 's22(1)(a)(ii)' would disclose information that could reasonably be regarded as irrelevant to your request, and have therefore prepared an edited copy of the document, with the irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.
+I have therefore decided that parts of documents marked 's22(1)(a)(ii)' would disclose information that could reasonably be regarded as irrelevant to your request.
+I have also decided that the parts of the documents are exempt from disclosure.
+I have therefore prepared an edited copy of the documents, with the exempt and irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.